-Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic beneifts associated with the item will flow to the Bank and the cost of the item can be measured reliably.
+Subsequent costs are included in the asset's carrying amount or recognized as a separate asset, as appropriate, only when it is probable that future economic benefits associated with the item will flow to the Bank and the cost of the item can be measured reliably.
 The carrying amount of the replaced part is derecognized.
-All other repairs and maintenance are recognized in stataement of comprehensive income during the financial period in which they are inucred.
+All other repairs and maintenance are recognized in statement of comprehensive income during the financial period in which they are incurred.

-Depreciation is calculated using the straight-line method to alocate the depreciable amount of the assets over their useful life as follows:
+Depreciation is calculated using the straight-line method to allocate the depreciable amount of the assets over their useful life as per the depreciation rates disclosed in note 7 to the financial statements.